Semaglutide & Tirzepatide from Yucca · US-licensed clinicians · From $129/mo · Ships in 2–4 days

 Longevity and lifespan extension

 The C. elegans lifespan extension finding is the headline longevity result.
 Humanin levels naturally decline with age in humans and other species, and this decline correlates with age-related disease risk.
-Whether exogenous Humanin extends lifespan in mammals (including humans) is unknown and would take decades of trials to establish, but the animal evidence is compelling enough to support the peptide's longevity research interest.
+The naked mole-rat, a long-lived mammal often used as a model of negligible senescence, maintains stable humanin across its lifespan, which strengthens the correlation.
+Whether exogenous Humanin extends lifespan in mammals (including humans) is unknown and would take decades of trials to establish, but the animal evidence and the centenarian biomarker data support continued research interest.

 Oxidative stress protection